On Subvarieties of Degenerations of Fano Varieties: Dimensions of subvarieties on degenerations

-Take an integral, locally closed subscheme $D\subset \grass (d, N)_R$ as in Lemma~\ref{unirationalparameter}.
-By the inductive construction in Lemma~\ref{unirationalparameter}, we can take $D$ such that a general point in $D_K$ is also general in $\grass (d, N)_K$.
-Denote by $\mc{X}_D$ the universal family over $D$; we have the diagram:
+\emph{Step 2}.
+Take an integral, normal $R$-scheme $D$ with an $R$-morphism $D\to \grass (d, N)_R$ as in Proposition~\ref{unirationalparameter}.
+Moreover, by Proposition~\ref{unirationalparameter}, we can take $D$ such that the image of a general point of $D_K$ is also general in $\grass (d, N)_K$.
+Denote by $\mc{X}_D$ the universal family over $D$; we have the following commutative diagram.

-Denote by $E$ the localization of $\mc{O}_D$ at the generic point of $D_k$.
-Then, $E$ is a discrete valuation ring whose fraction field is $K(D_K)$, and residue field is $K(D_k)$.
+Denote by $E$ the localisation of $\mc{O}_D$ at the generic point of $D_k$.
+Then, $E$ is a discrete valuation ring whose fraction field is $K(D_K)$ and residue field is $K(D_k)$.
 Consider the base change to $\spec E$,